 Glazing bisqued pieces adds a layer of color and sheen, depending on the type of glaze used.
 There are several pieces in Little Clay Studio's collection that are unglazed, which adds a matte and textural quality to the jewelry.

 A second kiln fire vitrifies the clay, making it water impermeable when it reaches its cone temperature.
 Vitrified clay is further strengthened and reduced in size.
 It is during this fire when the applied glaze develops.
 The beauty of glaze firing is there is an element of surprise each time the kiln is unloaded.
+Read more about clay jewelry care and durability.

 A color study is applied to evoke a striking combination.
 Each necklace is hand-bound with thread as every wrap is crucial to achieving smooth and even binding.